iotaledger/goshimmer/docs/001-mana_proposal.md

  - updating mana values,
  - responding to mana related queries from other modules.

-The proposed mana plugin should keeps track of the different mana values of nodes and handle calculation updates.
+The proposed mana plugin should keep track of the different mana values of nodes and handle calculation updates.
 Mana values are mapped to `nodeID`s and stored in a `map` data structure.

 ```go